 How to Get Your Esso Card

-1) Have a registered vehicle through your installation.
+1) After getting Stationed in Germany, you’ll have a registered vehicle through your installation.
 Be sure to have your USAREUR License and if you are going to be traveling outside of Germany, your International Driver’s License as well.

 2) Go to the designated location at your installation that issues the cards (for example, at Hohenfels it is in the PX.
 At other locations it is in the Shopette.
 Just ask Vehicle Registration where it is at your duty station).

 3) Load up your gas card with however much money you’d like to put on your card.

 5) Set a PIN for the card.
 You’ll need this anytime you use the card, so ensure that it’s a number you will remember.

 4) To top up your card at anytime, you can just go back into where you received the card and put more money on it.

 Tip: ALWAYS check your balance if going on a road trip and top up before heading out!